rowanG077/sphinx-multibuild/README.rst

       -N                    See `sphinx-build -h`
       -P                    See `sphinx-build -h`

 Sphinx options are available and are passed through to sphinx builder.
-The exception are the in- and output directories since those are arguments are used by sphinx-multibuild itself.
+The exception are the in- and output directories since those arguments are used by sphinx-multibuild itself.
 The -i specifies an input and can be repeated multiple times.
 The -s options specifies the temporary directory where symlinks are placed and the -o options sets the sphinx output directory.
 Please note that no real files or directories may be placed in the temporary directory.